ibm-cloud-docs/speech-to-text/output.md

 -   English words are converted to ASCII (*hankaku*) characters.
 For example, <code>&#65321;&#65314;&#65325;</code> is converted to `IBM`.
 -   Ambiguous terms might not be converted if sufficient context is unavailable.
 For example, it is unclear whether <code>&#19968;&#26178;</code> and <code>&#21313;&#20998;</code> refer to times.
 -   Punctuation is handled in the same way with or without smart formatting.
 For example, based on probability calculations, one of <code>&#12459;&#12531;&#12510;</code> or `,` is selected.
--   Yen values are not replaced with the yen currency symbol.
+-   Strings that describe yen values are not replaced with the yen currency symbol.
--   Internet email and web addresses are not converted.
+-   Internet email and web addresses in any form are not converted.
 -   The Japanese narrowband model (`ja-JP_NarrowbandModel`) includes some multigram word units for digits and decimal fractions.
 The service returns these multigram units regardless of whether you enable smart formatting.
 The following examples show the units that the service returns.
 The numbers in parentheses show the equivalent Arabic numeric expression for each unit.
     -   *Digits:* <code>&#12295;&#19968;</code> (01), ..., <code>&#12295;&#20061;</code> (09), <code>&#19968;&#12295;</code> (10), ..., <code>&#20061;&#12295;</code> (90)
     -   *Decimal fractions:* <code>&#12295;&#12539;</code> (0.), <code>&#19968;&#12539;</code> (1.), ..., <code>&#21313;&#12539;</code> (10.)